 What we do is simple: We help you find more family-friends.

 We’ve heard that it takes a village to raise a child, but some of us are lacking great people to build villages with!
 FFAMM makes it easier.

 Are there age limits for the marriage service?

-We accept Marriage-Minded Introduction service requests from families with chilren who are age 16 or older.
+We accept Marriage-Minded Introduction service requests from families with sons/daughters who are aged 16 years or older.
 There is no upper age-limit.